ec-mentors/project-module-wanna-help/README.md

 ## Conclusion

 The Volunteer Connection Platform has implemented several key features to connect help seekers with volunteers and organizations effectively.
-By providing a user-friendly interface and functionality such as registration, activity creation, profile management, and an invitation system, the platform aims to streamline the process of finding and coordinating volunteers for activities.
+By providing a user-friendly functionality such as registration, activity creation, profile management, and an invitation system, the platform aims to streamline the process of finding and coordinating volunteers for activities.

 ## Demo Videos